Table Of Contents

 Oil and gas extraction has produced millions of jobs across the country in recent years, but the employment expansion has also come with a jump in oil rig accidents and common oilfield injuries.
-In 2012, an energy industry high of 142 fatalities from oil rig accidents was reported, according to data from U.S. Bureau of Labor Statistics (BLS).
+In 2012, an energy industry high of 142 fatalities from oil rig accidents was reported, according to data from the U.S. Bureau of Labor Statistics (BLS).

 What Should Oil Rig Accident Victims Do After an Injury?

-There are several steps an injured worker should take following an accident to save evidence, document injuries, and advise concerned parties that you may be pursuing a free case evaluation:
+There are several steps an injured worker should take following an accident to save evidence, document injuries, and advise concerned parties that you may be pursuing a free case evaluation.